-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Any Baby Can of Austin, Inc. as of August 31, 2016, and changes in its net assets and its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Any Baby Can of Austin, Inc. as of August 31, 2017 and 2016, and changes in its net assets and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.